 - With a LIBOR ARM, you can avoid wide rate fluctuations.

 If you find that you are eligible for a LIBOR ARM, you will likely find that this is one of the best options for you.
 As long as you do your homework, you´ll be ready to go.

 Marimark Mortgage serves the mortgage needs of homebuyers, homeowners, and investors in Florida, Virginia, and Pennsylvania.

 We have a great deal of experience serving the needs of borrowers who benefit from an ARM, and specialize in conventional home mortgages, FHA, VA and USDA mortgage options, refinance loans, and reverse mortgages.
-We’ve worked extensively with cash-out refinancing, and help clients with HARP refinancing to lower their monthly mortgage payments.
+We’ve worked extensively with cash-out refinancing, and help clients to lower their monthly mortgage payments.